epic-astronomy/LWA_EPIC/.swm/introduction.scbwnifl.sw.md

 <br/>

-Add the kernel at an appropriate stage in the pipeline
+Adding a kernel to the pipeline
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 src/raft_kernels/epic_executor.hpp
 ```c++